ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Terminology

 A number of terms are reused from {{I-D.ietf-rats-architecture}}.
-These include: Appraisal Policy for Attestation Results, Attestation Result, Attester, Evidence, Relying Party, Verifier, and Verifier Owner.
+These include: Appraisal Policy for Evidence, Attestation Result, Attester, Evidence, Relying Party, Verifier, and Verifier Owner.

 Additionally, this document defines the following terms:

-Remote Attestation: the process of creating, conveying and appraising claims about device trustworthiness characteristics, including supply chain trust, identity, device provenance, software configuration, hardware configuration, device composition, compliance to test suites, functional and assurance evaluations, etc.
+Attestation: the process of generating, conveying and appraising claims, backed by evidence, about device trustworthiness characteristics, including supply chain trust, identity, device provenance, software configuration, device composition, compliance to test suites, functional and assurance evaluations, etc.

+\[ *** Add Reference Value Provider ***]
 This document uses the term Endorser to refer to the trusted authority for any signed object relating to the device, such as certificates or reference measurement.
 Typically, the manufacturer of an embedded device would be accepted as an Endorser.

-The goal of attestation is simply to assure an administrator that the software that was launched when the device was last started is an authentic and untampered-with copy of the software that the device vendor shipped.
+The goal of attestation is simply to assure an administrator that the device configuration and software that was launched when the device was last started is authentic and untampered-with.

-Within the Trusted Computing Group context, attestation is the process by which an independent Verifier can obtain cryptographic proof as to the identity of the device in question, and evidence of the integrity of software loaded on that device when it started up, and then verify that what's there is what's supposed to be there.
-For networking equipment, a Verifier capability can be embedded in a Network Management Station (NMS), a posture collection server, or other network analytics tool (such as a software asset management solution, or a threat detection and mitigation tool, etc.).
+Within the Trusted Computing Group (TCG) context, attestation is the process by which an independent Verifier can obtain cryptographic proof as to the identity of the device in question, and evidence of the integrity of software loaded on that device when it started up, and then verify that what's there is what's supposed to be there.
+For network equipment, a Verifier capability can be embedded in a Network Management Station (NMS), a posture collection server, or other network analytics tool (such as a software asset management solution, or a threat detection and mitigation tool, etc.).
 While informally referred